ibireme/YYKit/README.md

 YYKit
 ==============

-YYKit is a collection of iOS component.
+YYKit is a collection of iOS components.

 It's so huge that I split it into several independent components: